A Unified Dissertation on Bearing Rigidity Theory: Introduction

-In the past, distance rigidity has been deeply investigated from the theoretical perspective and the related multi-agent systems applications are nowadays copious, mainly focusing on formation control and localization (see, e.g.,~\cite{connelly2005generic,gortler2013affine,gortler2014characterizing} for a comprehensive overview).
+In the past, distance rigidity has been deeply investigated from the theoretical perspective and the related multi-agent systems applications are nowadays copious, mainly focusing on formation control and localization (see, e.g.,~\cite{connelly2005generic,gortler2013affine,gortler2014characterizing, Anderson2008} for a comprehensive overview).
 Bearing rigidity theory, instead, has been developed only recently, gaining popularity in the last years as a multi-agent systems control strategy.

-Motivated by the similarities emerging from the existing literature, the first contribution of this work \textit{proposes a unified and general framework for a bearing rigidity theory} independent of the choice of agent sensing and actuation constraints.
+Motivated by the similarities emerging from the existing literature, the first contribution of this work proposes \textit{a unified and general framework for a bearing rigidity theory}.
 This allows to understand the similarities and differences of the current state-of-the-art results.
-To this end, Tab.~\ref{tab:2} in Sec. \ref{sec:realization} provides a comprehensive overview of the principal features of the bearing rigidity theory for frameworks defined on different domains.
+To this end, {Table}~\ref{tab:2} in {Section}~\ref{sec:realization} provides a comprehensive overview of the principal features of the bearing rigidity theory for frameworks defined on different domains, while in Section \ref{sec:applications} two examples are given to demonstrate this approach for frameworks that to our knowledge do not appear in the literature.
 A distinguishing feature of this contribution is the explicit consideration of frameworks over \emph{directed} graphs.
-Rigidity theory for directed frameworks remains vastly unexplored and this work aims to provide a formal foundation for approaching this topic.
+Rigidity theory for directed frameworks remains vastly unexplored, with some early results for distance constrained frameworks given in \cite{hendrickx2007directed}, and this work aims to provide a formal foundation for approaching this topic for bearing frameworks.
 This unified view reveals that all notions of bearing rigidity are related through the so-called rigidity matrix.
-The second contribution of this work consists in \textit{the determination of a necessary and sufficient condition to check the rigidity properties of a given multi-agent system, independent of the agents domain}.
-Along this line, a unified view is proposed to interpret the main bearing rigidity notions.
+The second contribution of this work consists of deriving \textit{a general form for the rigidity matrix} that is predictive in the sense that its structure is completely determined by the configuration and interaction graph of the multi-agent system.
+We then provide a necessary and sufficient condition relating the rank of the rigidity matrix to rigidity properties of a given multi-agent system, for any agent domain.